mkpark2017/Docker_cuda_cudnn/GYM_X/README.md

-# CUDA + TensorFlow + OpenAI Gym + RoboSchool + Jupyter
+# CUDA + TensorFlow + OpenAI Gym + RoboSchool

 ## installation

 ```
-#builds and runs the image, binding your path to the container, so you can access them from jupyter
+#builds and runs the image, binding your path to the container
-./build.sh
 ```

 * To change the docker name, adjust name in `build.sh` file

 # Requirement
-Build CUDA image first (CUDA10.1 is tested)
+Build CUDA image first (CUDA11.1 is tested)